danidiaz/vim-haskell-pica-filetypes/README.md

 - `cabal.project.local` as filetype *cabal-project*
 - `cabal.config` and `*/cabal/config` as filetype *cabal-config*

+## syntax highlighting

+Basic syntax highlighting for the *cabal-project* and *cabal-config* filetypes.

 ## changes to 'iskeyword'

 - This plugin adds the single quote `'` to `iskeyword` for the `haskell` filetype—reasonable, because it is a valid part of identifiers).